Dom-TC/ledger-bot/spec.md

 1. Move to single `MessageGenerators` class?
 At least switch to just passing in Transaction object
 1. Consolidate dm and slash commands?
 1. Implement events system
+1. Add `/lookup` command - shows a users history (don't include prices or wine details)
+1. Add schedule to automatically delete events channels.
+Post one month after event date giving two weeks notice.
+Let user react or comment to stop.
+If no response, delete in a further two weeks